Themed Living Areas

 Open to: Any first-year student

-Eligibility criteria: Residents for the Leadership and Global Studies residential cluster are selected based on their response to an essay question that is asked as part of the First-Year housing application.
+Eligibility criteria: Residents for the Global Living residential community are selected based on their response to a question that is asked as part of the First-Year housing application.
 Residents who apply for this program should also rank Boss as their top housing community choice.

 Quantitative Social Science Scholar (QSSS)